Treks

 WHO IS THIS FOR?

 The Tour du Mont Blanc Trek is well suited to fit hillwalkers, capable of trekking for multiple days carrying a reasonably heavy rucksack.
-You follow footpaths each day and the terrain is very hilly.
+You follow trails each day and the terrain is very hilly.
 You can expect to do up to and over 1000m ascent and descent per day.
 You stay in a mixture of mountain refuges, gites and auberges during the trek, which all provide basic but comfortable lodging and good food.
 This helps keep your packs fairly light carrying only snacks, clothing and essentials.

-It might seem like a lot to take in so if you're not sure if you're ready..
-No problem.
-Take our Tour du Mont Blanc Trek 'Readiness' test or join us on one of our Tour du Mont Blanc guided trips: Take our Tour du Mont Blanc Trek 'Readiness' test
+It might seem like a lot to take in so if you're not sure if you're ready.
+No problem, take our Tour du Mont Blanc Trek 'Readiness' test or join us on one of our Tour du Mont Blanc guided trips: Take our Tour du Mont Blanc Trek 'Readiness' test

 -